-Benzodiazepines, or “benzos,” are a class of sedative drugs administered for the relief of symptoms associated with anxiety and panic disorders, seizures, muscle spasms, and alcohol withdrawal 1,2.
-Common benzodiazepines include 1:
+Benzodiazepines, or “benzos,” are a class of sedative drugs administered for the relief of symptoms associated with anxiety and panic disorders, seizures, muscle spasms, insomnia, and alcohol withdrawal.1,2,3 Common prescribed benzodiazepines include:1

-Benzodiazepines were first introduced to the medical community to replace highly addictive and dangerous barbiturates 1.
-However, from 1998 to 2008, addiction treatment admissions involving benzo abuse nearly tripled, reflecting the addictive potential that benzodiazepines also present 2.
+Benzodiazepines were first introduced to the medical community as similarly effective substitutes for the more addictive and dangerous barbiturates.2,3 However, with their reinforcing sedative properties, benzos also have a high potential for misuse, and from 1998 to 2008, addiction treatment admissions involving benzo abuse nearly tripled.3,4

-Benzodiazepines act primarily on the gamma-aminobutyric acid (GABA) receptors and, through this molecular interaction, increase levels of inhibitory brain signaling—depressing the central nervous system and resulting in sedation and feelings of relaxation 1.
-Long-term benzodiazepine use can lead to several neurological adaptations and, over time, decreased responsiveness to the use of benzodiazepines 1.
-These chronic adaptations serve as the basis for tolerance.
+Benzodiazepines act primarily on the gamma-aminobutyric acid (GABA) receptors and, through this molecular interaction, increase levels of inhibitory brain signaling—depressing the central nervous system and resulting in sedation and feelings of relaxation.1,3,4 Long-term benzodiazepine use can lead to certain functional changes in the brain that, over time, result in decreased responsiveness to the use of the drug.2 These chronic adaptations serve as the basis for tolerance.

 Tolerant individuals will require increasing amounts of benzodiazepine drugs to achieve the desired effect.
-Over time, the large amounts of drugs taken to overcome tolerance serve to speed the onset of physiological dependence and, if left unchecked, full blown benzodiazepine addiction.
+Over time, the large amounts of drugs taken to overcome tolerance may serve to speed the onset of physiological dependence and, if left unchecked, possibly addiction.2,5

 - Increased heart rate and blood pressure.